- How to Apply KT Tape

 - Legs

 Groin strains, tears, or pulls usually show up after activity involving multiple changes in direction or excessive stretching or lunging motions.
 Any full contact sport puts an individual at greater risk of groin strains due to the variability in motion and the jarring nature of contact sport.
 Missteps, falls, and kicking motions are also risk factors.
+Activities that overload the hip flexor or involve sudden inner thigh stretching can also contribute to groin injury.

 Symptoms include tightness, discomfort or pain, and possibly swelling or bruising in severe cases.
 These strains can be very painful and keep you sidelined from life and sport without the right treatment.
+Pain may be felt along the inner thigh, near the hip joint, or during movements that stress the adductor muscles.

 Use KT Tape to relax and support the strained muscles as well as provide pain relief*.
 A combination of light progressive stretching and KT Tape will help get you active again in a much shorter time*.